diogofcunha/fast-graph/README.md

   return SearchAlgorithmNodeBehavior.continue;
 });

+// Use Dijkstra's algorithm to discover shortest path from a node to all other nodes. const dijkstraResult: NodeDistance = graph.dijkstra(nodeA);
 ```

 Note: Ensure that you handle errors appropriately, as the library throws an error if attempting operations on non-existing nodes or in the presence of cycles.